Tibor L. Nagy

 - Co-author with Allan Kanner, Crocodile Tears: Polluters’ Concerns About Contingency Fees in NRD Cases, ABA Environmental Litigation Committee Newsletter, Vol. 6 (November 2004).

 Tibor “T” Nagy is a trial lawyer who represents plaintiffs and defendants in high-stakes litigation in state and federal courts throughout the United States.
 Tibor has been lead counsel in bet-the-company cases ranging from patent infringement disputes to complex class actions.
 Tibor regularly represents Fortune 500 companies, hedge funds, leaders in the cryptocurrency and commodity industries, individual business owners, executives, inventors, patent owners, and high net worth individuals.
 Tibor also is hired by other lawyers when they need representation.

 Tibor typically represents clients, whether plaintiffs or defendants, on an alternative fee basis, so that most or all of his fee is based on success rather than hours.
 Tibor does not specialize by subject area, but rather handles all types of complex civil litigation, including both trials and appeals.
 Clients often hire Tibor shortly before trial to take over and try their cases if and when they actually proceed to trial.

 Tibor is a graduate of the Yale Law School and Dartmouth College.
 Tibor previously was a partner at Susman Godfrey LLP.
 Tibor is licensed to practice in New York, New Jersey, and Texas, and is admitted in federal district and appellate courts throughout the United States.
-Tibor was named to Benchmark Litigation’s “Under 40 Hot List,” and also was named an “Elite Boutique Trailblazer” by the National Law Journal.
+Tibor was named to Benchmark Litigation’s “Under 40 Hot List,” and also was named an “Elite Boutique Trailblazer” by the National Law Journal and included in Thomson Reuters list of “Super Lawyers.”
+In 2021, Crain’s New York Business named Tibor as one of its Notable Hispanic Leaders & Executives.